 2) Another issue which happened after this change is that several customer sites began running over quota, simply because every FE hit (even from Google & Co) created new PHP session (files in phptmp).
 This was not so before and will cause annoyances for bigger sites, which are tuned for fast FE rendering explicitly without Cookies / Sessions.

 In my situation the result is worse than the "security gain" obtained by this change.
 So please consider either reverting it again (also in 4.4 and 4.5) or apply it somewhere else.

 Updated by Frederic Gaus about 10 years ago

 The Patch is working for me.

 This solves the following error in conjunction with TypoGento:

 Fatal error: Mage_Core_Model_Session_Abstract::getMessages() [<a href='mage-core-model-session-abstract.getmessages'>mage-core-model-session-abstract.getmessages</a>]: The script tried to execute a method or access a property of an incomplete object.
 Please ensure that the class definition "Mage_Core_Model_Message_Collection" of the object you are trying to operate on was loaded before unserialize() gets called or provide a __autoload() function to load the class definition in XXX on line 215

-Updated by Roland Hager almost 10 years ago
+Updated by Roland Hager about 10 years ago

 We updated to 4.4.10 yesterday and run into exactly that issue.
 I would even consider it a severe vulnerability to a DoS attack.
 Since the network filesystem we are using for our multi server environment has a hard limit for the maximum number of files per directory our site was getting real slow after about two hours running the new version.
 A BE/FE-Login was not possible any more, because no new sessions could be made due to a filled up session directory.